The benefits of a home battery in combination with charging stations

 Only if your home battery has a backup function.

-Is charging with stored solar power really cheaper?
+Does charging with stored solar power really become cheaper?

 Yes, mainly due to less dependence on more expensive grid electricity.